-Have you ever thought that why the goods we purchase from a local vendor or a supermarket never go out of supply?
-Or why do the companies that manufacture various products never run out of raw material?
+Have you ever thought about why the goods we purchase from a local vendor or a supermarket never go out of supply?
+Or why do the companies that manufacture various products never run out of raw materials?
 The answer to these questions lies in understanding the concept of supply chain management.
 Right from procuring raw materials and manufacturing products to transporting and delivering the final goods to the customers, the supply chain plays a critical business function.
 This function is carried out by a team of professionals who are experts in supply chain management.
 With the growing demands for a multitude of goods, the need for supply chain managers has also increased.
-To tackle the rising demand, the universities across the globe are now offering an array of Supply Chain Management courses.
+To tackle the rising demand, universities across the globe are now offering an array of Supply Chain Management courses.
 In this blog, we will shed light on some of the courses and the universities offering the same.

 This Blog Includes:

 - What is Supply Chain Management?

 - Benefits of Supply Chain Management